 Like viruses, worms spread via infected email attachments and links but they can also travel as infected packets which can then penetrate the PC’s memory directly.
 Often times they enter networks via vulnerabilities or loopholes in operating systems.
 They can also launch “dictionary attacks” to crack weak passwords and other credentials.
 Worms are perfectly happy using more than one method to infiltrate a PC so often times they may employ all of the above methods to get what they want, which is to reach as many computers as possible or like in the cases of Stuxnet, Duqu and Flame, do as much damage as possible before being caught to specific networks.

 How can I keep my computer safe from worms?

 Worms have the potential to create tremendous havoc on your computer and really ruin your day (or nuclear program – you knew you should have stopped working on it a while ago…).
 But there are some key steps to take to ensure you don’t get LUVBUG’ed or worse yet, Duqu’ed.

 - Keep firewalls enabled and current.

-- Make sure your antivirus is updated and set up a malware blocker like RCS that will scan your computer daily for new threats.
+- Make sure your antivirus is updated and set up a malware blocker that will scan your computer daily for new threats.